 In addition to the disinformation campaign, the U.S. intelligence community has concluded that Russia was behind the hacking of the Democratic National Committee and Hillary Clinton’s campaign manager.

-For more, watch FRONTLINE’s new series from filmmaker Michael Kirk and his team.
-As the 2020 election year begins to unfold, America’s Great Divide: From Obama to Trump traces the growth of a toxic political environment that has paralyzed Washington and dramatically deepened the gulf between Americans — and reveals how truth itself has become part of the divide.
+For more, watch the full series from filmmaker Michael Kirk and his team.
+As the 2020 election year unfolds, America’s Great Divide: From Obama to Trump traces the growth of a toxic political environment that has paralyzed Washington and dramatically deepened the gulf between Americans — and reveals how truth itself has become part of the divide.

 Stream America’s Great Divide: From Obama to Trump, Part One: